So, you need to know about sales tax in The Last Frontier. Look no further!

 Better known as SaaS, these products are cloud-based software products, accessed online by customers.
 The definition of SaaS sometimes falls in the gray area of “digital service.”
 Alaska does tax SaaS products, but check the website to confirm that the definition firmly applies to your service.

-Do you have nexus in Alaska?
+Do you have economic nexus in Alaska?

 How to register for sales tax in Alaska